Hamptonjc/lane-detection-CPP/README.md

 # Simple Lane Detection With C++/OpenCV

-A simple lane detection program written in C++ and OpenCV.
+A simple lane detection program written in C++ with OpenCV.

 ## Requirements
 - CMake 3.17.2+